-There are numerous benefits associated with monster quads.
+There are numerous benefits associated with monster quad mass.

 Lower Body Health & Athleticism

-The quadriceps are knee extensors and hip flexors.
-They, also, help to stabilize the patella and knee joint.
-Developing your quads is advantageous for daily activities (walking, running, etc.) as well as for athletic movements (jumping, squatting, etc.) as well as for both calisthenics and weights workouts.
+The quadriceps are knee extensors and hip flexors that help with hip joint mobility.
+They, also, help to stabilize the patella and knee joint and build a well developed lower body.
+Developing your quad muscles is advantageous for most quad dominant, as well as daily activities (walking, running, etc.) as well as for athletic movements (jumping, squatting, etc.) as well as for both calisthenics and weights workouts.

 Hormone Balance & Health

-As you learned, the quads are a big muscle group and building muscle has positive effects on hormonal responses.
+As you learned, the quads are a big muscle group and, even beyond quad training for bigger legs, building muscle has positive effects on hormonal responses.
 Some of the hormones positively influenced by weight training and muscle building are growth hormone and testosterone.